 Address: 8-12 Carnarvon Rd, Tsim Sha Tsui, Hong Kong

 Operating Hours: 11AM-11PM, Sun-Thurs / 11:30AM-10:30PM, Fri / 11:30AM-11:30PM, Sat

 Expect to Pay: At least HKD 18 per egg puff

 13. Old Kowloon Eats: Private Hong Kong Food Tour

-Pictured below is a cup of spicy curry fish balls, one of the most iconic street food snacks in Hong Kong.
-It’s one of 15+ dishes you’ll be sampling on this tour.
+Pictured below is a cup of spicy curry fish balls, a Hong Kong food icon and one of 15+ dishes you’ll be sampling on this tour.

 A beautiful plate of deep-fried tofu with chili and garlic.
 Many of the stalls you’ll be visiting on this tour are off the tourist circuit and known only to locals.
 This is precisely why we like going on food tours like this one, to discover deeply local places that you can’t easily find on Google.